rwxrob/zet/20221018213115/README.md

 192.168.{56,64,72,80,88,96,104,112}.0/21       | 8     | 2044
 192.168.{128,144,160,175,191,207,224,240}.0/20 | 16    | 4094

+Another good one is 192.168.128.0/17, which is 32766 assignable hosts and leaves all of everything up to 128.0 alone.

 Of course, these can be grouped entirely differently, on different boundaries, but this is nice to just grab one of a given size that you know starts and stops on a reasonable number.